trento-project/web/docs/design/2026-08-12-sast-dast-scanning.md

 | the scan invocation | `continue-on-error: true` |
 | `publish-sarif` | `if: always()` |

+In the DAST job the publish steps carry `always() && steps.token.outcome == 'success'` instead.
+Every step that can produce a report runs after the token is minted, so a bring-up failure leaves no report to publish, and the plain `always()` form would have `publish-sarif` announce a missing file — blaming the upload for a failure that happened three steps earlier.

 ### DAST failure modes

 The dangerous DAST failures are silent false negatives — the scan reports clean because it